 Review: Meeru Island

 Meeru Island is an 90-acre island of Meerufenfushi.
 We arrived by speedboat, which I have never done before.
-When I arrived, I was amazed by its gorgeous sun, sparkling seas, white sandy beaches, and paradise.
+When I arrived, I was amazed by its gorgeous sun, sparkling seas and white sandy beaches.
+It was like paradise.
 We went in March, so the temperature was around 32 degrees.
 I was so hot!
-When we arrived, they gave is a welcome drink and a cold towel, which is just what I needed whilst we filled in some paperwork.
+When we arrived, they gave is a Welcome drink and a cold towel, which is just what I needed whilst we filled in some paperwork.
 We were then taken to our room.

 Room: We had chosen to stay in a Beach Villa.
 Our luggage was already there, which was nice.
 Our room was clean and spacious.
-The shower was situated in a garden (don’t worry, there are walls around!), which in the hot weather, was a blessing.
+The shower was situated in a garden (don’t worry, there are walls around!), which in the hot weather it was a blessing.
 We had our own patio, which overlooked the sand and the sea.
 It was so surreal and beautiful.
 We had rose petals shaped as a heart on our bed, that was a nice touch.

 Food: We ate at the buffet restaurant and snack bar.
 The food was lovely and plenty of choices for breakfast, lunch and dinner.
 The drinks were nice and cold.
 Since it was so hot, I just wanted cold milk and cornflakes towards the end of the holiday for breakfast!
 Boring, I know!

 Spa: We decided to do a joint body massage together.
 This was wonderful.
 We had the view of the fishes beneath us.
-This is a must, as it’s not something you can get to do often!
-The staff here were lovely and friendly.
+This is a must, as it is not something you can get to do often!
+The staff were so kind and friendly.
 The massage itself was relaxing.
 I would definitely recommend this!
 They gave us mint tea and a snack afterwards.

 Snorkeling: It was great that we could walk out of our villa, and go straight into the reef to do some snorkeling.
 I loved it.
 I saw some amazing fish.
 I saw Tuna!
 They were huge!